The Skydivers: Plot

 Incensed at Harry, Suzy plots revenge by convincing love-struck Frankie to help her put acid in Harry's parachute.
 An unsure Frankie gingerly agrees.
-Eventually, the facility reopens, and numerous people come out to see the skydivers.
+Eventually, the facility reopens, and a crowd gathers to see the skydivers.
 Trouble brews when Harry thinks Beth and Joe are having an affair; Harry even confronts Joe.
-Harry and Beth soon make up and Joe backs off.
-They plan a night jump and a pre-jump party.
-During the party Suzy and Frankie sneak into the hangar and pour acid on Harry's parachute.
-The party is lively, but the evening ends in tragedy when Harry's chute rips and he plummets to the ground to his death.
+Harry and Beth soon reconcile and Joe backs off.
+A night jump and pre-jump party is planned.
+During the festivities, Suzy and Frankie sneak into the hangar and pour acid on Harry's parachute.
+The evening's merriment ends in tragedy when Harry's chute rips and he plummets to his death.

 A witness reports seeing Suzy and Frankie running away from the preparations room.
-Joe gets into his car and soon catches up to them.
-However, some men from the FAA give chase in a plane and in a car.
-In spite of the lack of any direct evidence that they were responsible, and no legal proceedings, the two are immediately gunned down without warning by the authorities as they drive away from the facility.
+Joe gets into his car and gives chase, eventually catching up to them.
+Meanwhile, men from the FAA also track them in a plane while others do so in a car.
+In spite of lacking any evidence that they were responsible, and no legal proceedings, the two are immediately gunned down without warning by the authorities.

-In the aftermath, Joe takes his leave of Beth, who is giving up running the skydiving facility.
+In the aftermath, Joe gives up running the skydiving facility and takes his leave of Beth.
 As Joe drives away, Beth takes her own leave of the facility.